trv001/proj38/readme.txt

------Brought to you by rude_bwoy92-------
+-----brought to you by rude_bwoy92-------

-Have cut all the extra features except IRC client-server socket interaction.
-Have been trying to port an app from winsock to socket in linux, removed all windows-exclusive tools Not yet finished.
+have cut all the extra features except IRC client-server socket interaction. have been trying to port an app from winsock to socket in linux, removed all windows-exclusive tools not yet finished. unclear about the usability of the mptcp source(wonder if the api itself doesn't exist)